One of the perhaps lesser-known, but fastest growing mortgage companies that is making big strides in the industry is

 With regard to jumbo loans, you can get loan amounts as large as $2.5 million, which should satisfy most folks’ needs.
 And down payments start as low as 5%.

 That jumbo interest-only ARM is one of their flexible non-QM offerings, but does require a minimum 700 credit score, which means only the most creditworthy borrowers need apply.

-I’ve written about this technology before – in short, it allows for the digital delivery of income, asset, and employment history to speed up the loan process.
+I’ve written about this technology before – in short, it allows for the digital delivery of income, asset, and employment history to speed up the loan process, similar to how Rocket Mortgage works.

 If all works out, Caliber Home Loans aims to get your loan from application to closing in as little as 10 business days.